->Interested non-members who are unable to attend a meeting are encouraged to share their input with a HSC member who may represent their interests during the meeting.
+>Interested non-members who are unable to attend a meeting are encouraged to share their input with an HSC member who may represent their interests during the meeting.

-Committee co-chairs may limit HSC attendance to committee members for all or a portion of meetings as deemed appropriate by the co-chairs.
+>Committee co-chairs may limit HSC attendance to committee members for all or a portion of meetings as deemed appropriate by the co-chairs.
+Other attendees